rdlauer/articles/platform/first-vs-app-nativescript/part1.md

 Visual Studio is quite possibly the most adored IDE of all time.
 For years .NET developers have relied on the myriad robust features and integrations in Visual Studio to make them more productive creating desktop apps, web apps, and now (increasingly) mobile apps.

-In the early days of the mobile revolution, a handful of developers leveraged Visual Studio to create native Windows Phone apps.
-These same .NET developers were left out of any true cross-platform development opportunities though - until [Apache Cordova](http://cordova.apache.org/) and [Xamarin.Forms](https://www.xamarin.com/forms) rose in prominence.
+In the early days of the mobile revolution, a subset of developers leveraged Visual Studio to create native Windows Phone apps.
+These .NET developers were left out of any true cross-platform development opportunities though - until [Apache Cordova](http://cordova.apache.org/) and [Xamarin.Forms](https://www.xamarin.com/forms) came about.

 Cordova presented an opportunity for web developers to create [hybrid mobile apps](http://developer.telerik.com/featured/what-is-a-hybrid-mobile-app/) for virtually every platform.
 And [Telerik Platform](http://www.telerik.com/platform#overview) was one of the first mobile app development platforms to embrace the hybrid model.
 But the knock on hybrid apps is usually performance - issues that truly native apps don't generally experience.

 With Xamarin.Forms, .NET developers can leverage their existing knowledge of C# to build cross-compiled native apps for iOS, Android, and Windows.
 Combining the cross-platform capabilities of Xamarin.Forms with [Telerik UI for Xamarin](http://www.telerik.com/xamarin-ui) for instance, C# developers are now empowered to build native apps while sharing a fair amount of code.

-*While Xamarin is a big win for C# developers, Visual Studio has always been about more than just C#!*

 ## Enter NativeScript

+While Xamarin is a big win for C# developers, Visual Studio has always been about more than just C#!
+Visual Studio considers JavaScript a [first class citizen](https://msdn.microsoft.com/en-us/library/hh334522.aspx) and Microsoft's own [TypeScript](http://www.typescriptlang.org/) was created to effectively give a C# feel to the JavaScript language.
+Many .NET developers are also leveraging JavaScript and [Angular](https://angular.io/) for client-side development.

-As a C# developer, you most likely also enjoy what [TypeScript](http://www.typescriptlang.org/) has to offer.
-Likewise if you are doing client-side development with [Angular](https://angular.io/), or just like the dynamic nature of vanilla JavaScript, and also want to keep leveraging your favorite IDE, NativeScript may be just the thing for you!
+If you want to keep leveraging your favorite IDE, while creating truly native cross-platform apps with JavaScript or TypeScript (and optionally Angular) NativeScript may be just the thing for you!

 > For more information, read [NativeScript for the .NET Developer](http://developer.telerik.com/featured/nativescript-for-the-net-developer/).

-[NativeScript](https://www.nativescript.org/) is an open source framework (with [enterprise support](https://www.nativescript.org/enterprise)) that allows you to build truly native cross-platform mobile apps using the skills you know and love:
+[NativeScript](https://www.nativescript.org/) is a free and open source framework (with [enterprise support](https://www.nativescript.org/enterprise)) that allows you to build native cross-platform mobile apps using the skills you know and love:

 - **XAML-like XML** for your UI markup;
 - **CSS** for styling your UI;
 - and **JavaScript/TypeScript** for your app logic.

-NativeScript also allows for nearly 100% code sharing across platforms as well, dramatically decreasing development time and getting you to market faster than ever before.
+NativeScript also allows for nearly 100% code sharing across platforms, dramatically decreasing development time and getting you to market faster than ever before.

-Add [Telerik AppBuilder](http://www.telerik.com/platform/appbuilder) (part of Telerik Platform) to the mix, and you can also **build your apps for iOS without owning a Mac** and dealing with dependencies like Xcode or command line tooling.
+Add [Telerik AppBuilder](http://www.telerik.com/platform/appbuilder) (part of Telerik Platform) to the mix, and you can also **build your apps for iOS without owning a Mac** and avoid dealing with dependencies like Xcode and command line tooling.

 So now that you're here, let's build a cross-platform native app together with NativeScript and Visual Studio!